Contrast-Security-OSS/docs/content/installation/python/PythonSupportedTechnologies.md

 <!--
 title: "Supported Technologies"
 description: "List of supported technologies"
-tags: "installation Python agent frameworks support troubleshooting package" -->
+tags: "installation Python agent frameworks support package" -->

 The Python agent supports Python versions 2.7+ and 3.5 to 3.7.
 Framework support is currently for: